Trawl Rationalization Program Cost Recovery Annual Report: Fee Calculation for 2019 and Fishing Year 2018 Payments

 Groundfish refers to more than 90 different types of roundfish, flatfish, rockfish, sharks, and skates off the West Coast.
 With a few exceptions, groundfish live on or near the bottom of the ocean.
 Fishermen from Washington, Oregon, and California catch them year-round using a variety of gear types.
 These stocks are harvested in both non-tribal and tribal commercial fisheries and recreational fisheries.
 NOAA Fisheries and the Pacific Fishery Management Council (Council) oversee the management of West Coast groundfish in U.S. federal waters.

 Groundfish populations on the West Coast have rebounded from lows experienced in the 1990s.
 Measures including closed areas, reduced catch limits, and a shift to “catch shares” management were implemented.
 As a result, the recovery of some rockfish species has occurred more than a decade earlier than the timeline estimated by scientists.
 Today, most of the 90 plus stocks managed under the West Coast groundfish fisheries are not overfished and are not experiencing overfishing.
-The following two stocks are making progress towards being rebuilt:
+The following stock is making progress towards being rebuilt:

 For updated information, view our Fishery Stock Status Updates.

 Groundfish generally fall into one of the following categories of fish: